Florida State Road 414: Phase 2

 Construction on Phase 2 began with earth movement during June, 2010 at the former western terminus of SR 414 and opened on January 19, 2013.
-The new section is signed concurrently as both SR 414 and SR 429 and continues west and then north to an intersection a quarter-mile north of Plymouth-Sorrento Road at U.S. Route 441 where the SR 414 designation ends.
+The new section is signed concurrently as both SR 414 and SR 429 and continues west and then north to an interchange a quarter-mile north of Plymouth-Sorrento Road at U.S. Route 441 where the SR 414 designation ends.
 A surface road has been built at that location connecting to US 441 and Plymouth-Sorrento Road.
 SR 414 terminates here although the road continues signed only as SR 429.

 There are no exit or entrance ramps on the Phase 2 section.
 There are no toll facilities on the Phase 2 section however it is impossible to travel on Phase 2 without paying a toll elsewhere.
 Half-mile Markers correspond with SR 429 only.
 What was previously SR 429 north of the current SR 414 junction has been resigned as State Road 451.
 However, there are no direct connections from SR 451 southbound to SR 429 northbound nor from SR 429 southbound to SR 451 northbound.
 The road is entirely concurrent until the SR 414 designation ends at an access road for US 441.
 SR 429 extends further north, and will eventually reach Interstate 4 and SR 417.

 Plans for further extension, eventually to meet Interstate 4 in Sanford, are part of a corridor known as the Wekiva Parkway, part of SR 429.